EvanSvetina/discordBasementSimulator/assets/lunchlify/skibdex.md

 FROM THE GYATT
 TO THE RIZZ
-GALVANIZED
+SKIBIDI
-CUBIC STEEL
+THE TOILET
 PMO ICL TS BRAINROTTD AS HELL
 see I believe that if I see the Eye of Rah the curse will fanum tax my level 60 gyatt

 WOAAOOOOAOOOOUOOOO
-IS THIS HOW THE BRAINROT GOES
+IS THIS HOW THE LUNCHLY MOLDS
 WOOOOOOOOOOAOOOOUOOO
 i guess you'll just HAVE to be THOSE WHO KNOW